 There’s a lot to think about when you’re configuring a new server, but networking options seem to cause the most confusion.
 What does bandwidth mean?
 Do I need an unmetered server?
-How much is network traffic going to cost me?
+How much is bandwidth usage going to cost me?
+What is the amount of bandwidth that I may need?

 In this article, we’re going to answer your networking questions and explain what you need to know to choose the right bandwidth plan for your server.